 Symptoms vary depending on the type and location of heart inflammation.

-Some people experience no symptoms while others report severe symptoms, such as:
+Some people experience no symptoms while others report

 - sharp, stabbing chest pain